 LEAP’s modeling capabilities operate at two basic conceptual levels.
 At one level, LEAP's built-in calculations handle all of the "non controversial" energy, emissions and cost-benefit accounting calculations.
 At the second level, users enter spreadsheet-like expressions that can be used to specify time-varying data or to create a wide variety of sophisticated multi-variable models, thus enabling econometric and simulation approaches to be embedded within LEAP’s overall accounting framework.
 The newest versions of LEAP also support optimization modeling: allowing for the construction of least cost models of electric system capacity expansion and dispatch, potentially under various constraints such as limits of CO2 or local air pollution.

 A key benefit of LEAP is its low initial data requirements.
-Modeling tools that rely on optimization tend to have high initial data requirements because they require that all technologies are fully defined both in terms of both their operating characteristics and their costs.
-They also require that the market penetration rates of those technologies have been reasonably constrained to prevent implausible knife-edge solutions.
+Many modeling tools rely on very particular and often quite complex solution algorithms such optimization, and so tend to have highly inflexible data requirements.
 Developing the data for such models is a time-consuming task, requiring relatively high levels of expertise.
-By contrast, because LEAP relies on simpler accounting principles, and because many aspects of LEAP are optional, its initial data requirements are thus relatively low.
-Energy and environmental forecasts can be prepared before any cost data have been entered.
-Moreover, LEAP’s adaptable and transparent data structures are well suited to an iterative analytical approach: one in which the user starts by rapidly creating an initial analysis that is as simple as possible.
+By contrast, because it provides a choice of modeling methodologies and many aspects of LEAP are optional, it therefore has much lower initial data requirements and allows its users to get started building models based on relatively simple accounting principles.
+LEAP’s adaptable and transparent data structures are well suited to an iterative analytical approach: one in which the user starts by rapidly creating an initial analysis that is as simple as possible.
 In later iterations the user adds complexity only where data is available and where the added detail provides further useful insights into the questions being addressed in the analysis.

 LEAP has had a significant impact in shaping energy and environmental polices worldwide.
 For example:

 LEAP is structured as a series of “views” of an energy system.
-The main “Analysis View” (shown below) is the place where users create data structures and scenarios and enter all of the data describing both historical years and forward-looking scenarios.
+The main “Analysis View” (shown here) is the place where users create data structures and scenarios and enter all of the data describing both historical years and forward-looking scenarios.
 In the Analysis View a hierarchical tree displays the main data structure for the analysis.
 The tree supports standard operations (copying, pasting, dragging and dropping, etc.) that simplify the construction and maintenance of data in an energy analysis.
 The tree affords a great deal of flexibility in how a system is modeled.
 For example a demand model might be highly disaggregated in a sector where a detailed technology-based analysis is required, but much more aggregate in sectors where energy use is less important or less well-understood.
 LEAP also supports multi-regional analyses in which different data structures can be created for each region.
 For example, some countries might be described in more detail where data are available or where important issues need to be addressed.
-To see more screenshots of LEAP, please see our Gallery.

 The Expression Builder lets you construct complex models that use LEAP’s large library of built-in functions as well as references to other data and results calculated within LEAP.
 Variable references can be constructed graphically by simply dragging and dropping branches from the main tree data structure into the Expression Builder tool.
 To help debug these models, the Expression Builder also provides check-as-you type validation of modeling expressions, displaying any syntax or run-time error messages on a toolbar in real-time.